Casimir-Polder interaction of neutrons with metal or dielectric surfaces: Introduction

 The study of repulsive dispersion forces is motivated by the hope that these could help overcome the problem of stiction in nanotechnology \cite{0578}.
-Theoretical studies have unearthed three mechanisms by which repulsion can be achieved, two of which have been verified experimentally: (i) Two bodies immersed in a liquid repel each other when one of them is more optically thin and the other more optically thick than the medium \cite{0961}, the effect being analogous to an air bubble in water experiencing `repulsive gravity'. (ii) Non-equilibrium systems such as non-uniform temperatures \cite{0771} or excited atoms in a low-temperature environment \cite{0157} may experience repulsion, which is analogous to the force that an oscillating dipole exerts on an second, out-of-phase dipole of lower eigenfrequency. (iii) The mentioned repulsion due to magnetic properties has proven elusive so far, because for materials existing in nature it is typically overwhelmed by the ever-present attractive electric--electric force \cite{0134}.
-Attempts to overcome this problem via artificial metamaterials \cite{0126,0953,0954} have been demonstrated to fail due to an Earnshaw no-go theorem \cite{0946}.
+Theoretical studies have unearthed three mechanisms by which repulsion can be achieved, two of which have been verified experimentally: (i) two bodies immersed in a liquid repel each other when one of them is more optically thin and the other more optically thick than the medium \cite{0961}, the effect being analogous to an air bubble in water experiencing `repulsive gravity'. (ii) Non-equilibrium systems such as non-uniform temperatures \cite{0771} or excited atoms in a low-temperature environment \cite{0157} may experience repulsion, which is analogous to the force that an oscillating dipole exerts on an second, out-of-phase dipole of lower eigenfrequency. (iii) The mentioned repulsion due to magnetic properties has proven elusive so far, because for materials existing in nature it is typically overwhelmed by the ever-present attractive electric--electric force \cite{0134}.
+Attempts to overcome this problem via artificial meta-materials \cite{0126,0953,0954} have been demonstrated to fail due to an Earnshaw no-go theorem \cite{0946}.

 Here, we propose a system that is free from such constraints, because one of the interacting partners---a neutron---is purely magnetic.
 While electrically neutral and non-polar, the neutron does exhibit a magnetic moment which may interact with the quantum electrodynamic field.
 As we will argue, the neutron with its spin eigenstates can be viewed as a magnetisable two-level system which will experience a repulsive force of Casimir--Polder type when interacting with a metal or dielectric wall.
+To our knowledge, this setup is the only physical configuration of magnetic (neutron) and electric (surface) objects that leads to an instrinsic repulsive interaction, since in all other cases the attractive electric--electric interaction is dominating.
+Note that for the case of a perfectly conducting wall, such an interaction of a spin particle has been studied extensively by Babiker and Barton \cite{Babiker72}.
+Van der Waals-type neutron--neutron interactions have been investigated very recently by Babb and Hussein \cite{Babb16}.